samatisz/OnlineStore/README.md

 ## Description of the Project

-Briefly describe what this Java console application does.
-Mention its purpose and who the intended users are.
-Explain the main functionality and what problems it aims to solve.
+An application for an online store that sells random items.
+The user is able to check out with their purchases without trouble.

 ![Class Diagram](path/to/your/class_diagram.png)

 ## User Stories

-List the user stories that guided the development of your application.
-Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."

-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a user, I want to be able to buy items from an online store easily.
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a user, I want to search for an item usind it's ID.

-## Setup
+## Setup and Prerequisites

-Instructions on how to set up and run the project using IntelliJ IDEA.

-### Prerequisites

 - IntelliJ IDEA: Ensure you have IntelliJ IDEA installed, which you can download from [here](https://www.jetbrains.com/idea/download/).
 - Java SDK: Make sure Java SDK is installed and configured in IntelliJ.